 “Product/market fit means being in a good market with a product that can satisfy that market.”

-The million dollar question then becomes how one knows that product / market fit has been achieved.
-Andreessen explains how you can feel when product / market for isn’t happening:
+The million dollar question then becomes how one knows that product-market fit has been achieved.
+Andreessen explains how you can feel when product – market for a product isn’t happening: